 I love being outdoors in the fresh air or being by the sea, and particularly love big open spaces, bunches of fresh flowers and the birds hopping around in my garden and the surrounding fields.
 I am always inspired by the seasonal changes and colours in nature and I take lots of photos and record all my ideas in sketchbooks.

-I run small workshops in my rural garage studio on the Hampshire Surrey borders, exhibit locally and take part in Open Studio events and I am delighted that I was shortlisted for Surrey Artist of the year 2019.
+I run small workshops in my rural garage studio on the Hampshire Surrey borders, exhibit in galleries locally, take part in Open Studio events and in 2019 and 2021 I was delighted to be shortlisted for Surrey Artist of the Year.

 Please get in touch if you would like any more information.